Nikolilol/NKBedtimeClock-master/Readme.md

 ## NKBedtimeClock

-An Objective-C version copy from  [LeonardoCardoso](https://github.com/LeonardoCardoso/BedtimeClock) I just add 24-hours calculate part.
+An Objective-C version copy from  [LeonardoCardoso](https://github.com/LeonardoCardoso/BedtimeClock)</br>
+I just add 24-hours calculate part.</br>
-This is a view like the clock of bedtime that can set sleep time, wake time and sleep duration time.
+This is a view like the clock of bedtime that can set sleep time, wake time and sleep duration time.</br>

 ![ScreenShot.gif](Images/ScreenShot.gif)